tigefa4u/gitlabhq/doc/development/migration_style_guide.md

 end
 ```

-On MySQL the `JSON` and `JSONB` is translated to `TEXT 1MB`, as `JSONB` is PostgreSQL only feature.
+On MySQL the `JSON` and `JSONB` is translated to `TEXT 1MB`, as `JSONB` is
+a PostgreSQL-only feature.

-For above reason you have to use a serializer to provide a translation layer
+For the above reason, you have to use a serializer to provide a translation
-in order to support PostgreSQL and MySQL seamlessly:
+layer in order to support PostgreSQL and MySQL seamlessly:

 ```ruby
 class BuildMetadata